The Keele University Hardship Fund

 The Keele University Hardship Fund (KUHF) is a discretionary fund which is available to students experiencing severe financial hardship.

-Undergraduate applications are open until 18 May 2020.
-Postgraduate applications are open until 15 July 2020.
-If you are suffering from financial hardship after these dates we may still be able to help, but you are encouraged to apply as early as possible.
+Undergraduate and postgraduate applications are currently open for those suffering from financial hardship due to Covid-19; you are encouraged to apply as early as possible.

 Any Keele student (Undergraduate, Postgraduate, Home, International, Full Time or Part Time), and who has sought all available financial assistance.
 For instance, Undergraduate Students must have applied for your full student loan entitlement and have received the first instalment before applying for help from the Keele University Hardship Fund.